-The staff has included a standard license condition requiring a cultural resources inventory before engaging in any development activity not previously assessed by the staff (see SER Appendix A).
-This condition also requires that any disturbances associated with future development be completed in compliance with the National Historic Preservation Act, the Archeological Resources Protection Act, and their implementing regulations.
+A standard license condition requires the licensee to develop a plan to identify and evaluate historic properties before engaging in any development activity not previously assessed by the staff (see SER Appendix A, License Condition 9.8).
+In addition, the license condition states the licensee shall comply with the terms and conditions included in the Programmatic Agreement developed to protect cultural resources within the Dewey-Burdock project boundary, in compliance with the National Historic Preservation Act, the Archeological Resources Protection Act, and their implementing regulations.